backupbrew/switchbrew/NCM services.md

 one crypto layer below the initial NAX0 layer, since the data doesn't change after NAX0 recreation.

+Manually modifying the content in the NAX0(starting at offset 0x4000) results in different output data being returned by this cmd.

 See GetEntrySize for the total size readable with this.

 ## GetNcaTitleInfo